 Winter Lawn Weed Management

 During February, March, and April each year, my office receives numerous calls on weeds in lawns.
 The best time to control these weeds is between now and February.
 The first question we usually get is what should I spray to kill these weeds?
 This is a natural reaction, but it is not the only option for managing weeds.
 Proper lawn care and a healthy lawn are the best ways to prevent weeds.
 Soil testing is the best place to start.
-All county centers of North Carolina Cooperative Extension have soil testing boxes and sheets that can be filled out to send your sample to the North Carolina Department of Agriculture and Consumer Services for testing.
+The North Carolina Department of Agriculture and Consumer Services will start charging $4 per soil sample as of November 27, 2013 through March 31, 2014.
+If you want to bring a soil sample by the Pitt County Extension office so it will get to Raleigh prior to the charge, I suggest having it to us by November 22.
+After that date contact the Master Gardeners to determine the best way to get samples to the lab.
 The results will tell you if lime and fertilizer are needed.

 A lawn that is mowed at the proper height, aerated at the proper time, fertilized at the correct rates and times, and watered right will have fewer weeds.
 Weeds in a lawn indicate poor growing conditions for the grass.
-Small hop clover, a common winter weed indicates dry soil and low nitrogen.
+Small hop clover, a common yellow flowering winter weed, indicates dry soil and low nitrogen.
 Annual bluegrass, a clump forming grass, grows actively during the winter and forms numerous seeds in the spring and indicates overly wet soils, compaction, and excess nitrogen.
 Moss indicates excess shade, poor drainage, and compacted soils.
-Other weeds commonly found in winter are henbit, often identified by its attractive purple flowers, chickweed, a mat forming winter annual, wild garlic (most people call it wild onion), and Carolina geranium.
+Other weeds commonly found in winter are dandelions, henbit (often identified by its attractive purple flowers), chickweed (a mat forming winter annual), wild garlic (most people call it wild onion), and Carolina geranium.

 If an area is shaded, on a slope, or in a wet depression, grass cannot compete effectively against weeds that are better adapted to these conditions.
 If you have areas like this, you should consider landscape options other than grass.
 Ornamental ground covers can be used for shaded areas and slopes.
 Ornamental plants tolerant of wet sites can be used in wet areas.